MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 ![Label assigned to email in Outlook on the web](../media/16f6c91b-5eab-4574-9d13-6d12be00a783.png)

-As with Outlook on the web, you can also apply retention labels to folders.
+As with the desktop version of Outlook on the web, you can also apply retention labels to folders.

 #### Applying retention labels in OneDrive and SharePoint